Ali-Nasrolahi/LPIC1/Chapter03/README.md

 The **Universal Serial Bus** (`USB`) interface has become increasingly popular due to its ease of use and its increasing support for high-speed data communication.

 #### The GPIO Interface

+The **General Purpose Input/Output** (`GPIO`) interface has become popular with small utility Linux systems, designed for controlling external devices for automation projects.
+> The `GPIO` interface is ideal for supporting communications to external devices such as relays, lights, sensors, and motors.
+> Applications can read individual GPIO lines to determine the status of switches, turn relays on or off, or read digital values returned from any type of analog-to-digital sensors such as temperature or pressure sensors.

+### The `/dev` Directory

+**Device files** are files that the Linux kernel creates in the special `/dev` directory to *interface* with hardware devices.

+As you add hardware devices such as USB drives, network cards, or hard drives to your system, Linux creates a file in the `/dev` directory representing that hardware device.

+There are two types of device fi les in Linux, based on how Linux transfers data to the device:

+- **Character device** files: Transfer data **one character** at a time.
+This method is often used for **serial devices** such as terminals and USB devices.

+- **Block device** files: Transfer data in **large blocks of data**.
+This method is often used for *high-speed data* transfer devices such as hard drives and network cards.

+Besides *device files*, Linux also provides a system called the **device mapper**.

+The **device mapper** function is performed by the Linux kernel.
+It **maps** *physical block* devices to *virtual block* devices.
+These virtual block devices allow the system to intercept the data written to or read from the physical device and perform some type of operation on them.